 14. Museum Island

-- Humboldt Forum (formerly the Berlin Palace) houses a wealth of exhibitions and collections, making it a center for culture and exploration, not to mention has a rooftop where you can have amazing views of Berlin
+• Humboldt Forum (formerly the Berlin Palace) has an eclectic mix of interesting exhibitions and collections and a rooftop cafe and deck with amazing views of Berlin

 Festivals, Museums and Restaurants on Unter den Linden